 In this section, we discuss how the proposed bilevel TEP model can be useful for developing strategyproof mechanisms of cooperation.
 We again perform the manipulability analysis for the three-system case study.
-In Section 4.2, we demonstrated that Systems A and B could successfully manipulate the allocation rule in a wide range of cost deviations.
+In Section 5.3, we demonstrated that Systems A and B could successfully manipulate the allocation rule in a wide range of cost deviations.
 In this section, we impose additional gametheoretic constraints on the lower-level of the TEP model.
 Namely, we restrict the maximum surpluses among the players depending on the total savings of cooperation.
-The total savings, TS, are estimated as the difference between the sum of players' individual costs and the cost of the grand coalition, v(N), as stated by the following equation.